 Undergraduate Research Assistants

-The Social Work integrative Research Lab (SWiRL) provides undergraduate students the opportunity to work with MSW students and Social Work faculty on research projects about topics including health inequities, advanced care planning, juvenile justice and child welfare, inter-generational mobility, aging issues, and kinship care.
+Through the Social Work integrative Research Lab (SWiRL), undergraduate students are provided with the opportunity to work with MSW students and Social Work faculty on research projects about a range of social work topics.
 This is an opportunity to develop research skills in a supportive community.

 SWIRL logo